 More than anything, you want folks that you can lean on to help navigate the waters of entrepreneurship and leadership.
 People that can help you scale.
 Look for people with experience that you respect and can learn from.
 Take your time to find the right ones, not the names.

 One might be a serial entrepreneur that has been through this phase of business before.
 One might be a product technologist that excels at technology innovation, lean startups, and pivots.
 Another might be an active industry executive who knows your field very well (or a directly very adjacent one) and can provide insights into where it the current state.
 Perhaps an experienced marketer would be helpful.

 Sit down, think through the board table and the expertise that would be beneficial to you as a CEO.
 And then, when you’re choosing members, make sure to pick people who will collaborate well together (not always agree with each other, but collaborate together).

-Board make up is essential.
+Board makeup is essential.
 It can speed you up, or, it can slow you down.
-Take the time to put together tie right board, not just a board.
+Take the time to put together the right board, not just a board.
 Make sure that it becomes an accelerator, not a drag.